 Students who require an extension to complete a SAC/SAT need to see their Year Level Leader to request an extension two days prior to the actual due date.
 The student will be given a form to complete which will be given back to their Year Level Leader.
-This request will be considered by the Year Level leader and VCE Coordinator.
+This request will be considered by the Year Level leader and Assistant Principal 11&12.
 The student and parent will be informed of the final decision in writing via Compass.
-The VCE Coordinator will have the final decision on whether or not to grant the extension.
+The Assistant Principal 11&12 will have the final decision on whether or not to grant the extension.

-Extension of Course Work dates - Vocational Major and Victorian Pathways Certificate students only back to their Year Level Leader.
+Students who require an extension to complete a learning activity need to see their Year Level Leader to request an extension two days prior to the actual due date.
+The student will be given a form to complete which will be given back to their Year Level Leader.
 This request will be considered by the Year Level leader and VCE Coordinator.
 The student and parent will be informed of the final decision in writing via Compass.
 The VCE Coordinator will have the final decision on whether or not to grant the extension.